ryanw-mobile/OctoMeter/README.md

 I use Android Studio Koala to build the Android and Deskop apps.
 Xcode 15.4 for iOS.

-* Android: You can download the apk from the [Release Section](https://github.com/ryanw-mobile/OctoMeter/releases.
+* Android: You can download the apk from the [Release Section](https://github.com/ryanw-mobile/OctoMeter/releases).
-* iOS: [Test flight](https://testflight.apple.com/join/T6I940RE).
-Not in operation yet.
+* iOS: We are setting up TestFlight closed testing.
+Send your TestFlight Apple ID to `kunigami(at)rwmobi.com` for time-limited testing.
+We may have to revoke access due to the 100 testers limitation.
 * To run the desktop app, execute `./gradlew runReleaseDistrubutable` or just `./gradlew run`
 * To export the desktop app into MacOS distributable, execute `./gradlew packageDmg` (I don't use Windows)